PDFs by language

 Hormones also play a role.
 Men with metabolic or genetic conditions that lead to increased estrogen levels have an increased risk of developing breast cancer.

 Underarm hair and antiperspirant absorption have not been linked to male breast cancer risk.

-You are asked to not use antiperspirant or deodorant on the day you get a mammogram because many of these products contain aluminum.
-This metal can show up on a mammogram as tiny specks.
-These specks can look like microcalcifications, which are one of the things doctors look for as a possible sign of cancer.
+You are likely to be advised not to use antiperspirant or deodorant on the day you get a mammogram (an x-ray of the breast) because many of these products contain aluminum.
+This metal can show up on mammograms as tiny white specks.
+These specks can look like microcalcifications, which are one of the things doctors look for as a possible sign of breast cancer.
 Not using these products helps prevent any confusion when the mammogram films are reviewed.

-Women concerned about breast cancer can learn about risk factors for breast cancer and possible strategies to reduce breast cancer risk in Breast Cancer Risk and Prevention.
+Women concerned about breast cancer can learn about risk factors for breast cancer and possible ways to reduce breast cancer risk in Breast Cancer Risk and Prevention.

 Cosmetic Ingredient Review Expert Panel (CIR).
 Final amended report on the safety assessment of Methylparaben, Ethylparaben, Propylparaben, Isopropylparaben, Butylparaben, Isobutylparaben, and Benzylparaben as used in cosmetic products.
 Int J Toxicol.
 2008;27 Suppl 4:1-82.

 Darbre PD.
 Aluminium, antiperspirants and breast cancer.
 J Inorg Biochem.
 2005;99:1912-1919.

 Darbre PD.
 Underarm antiperspirants/deodorants and breast cancer.
 Breast Cancer Res.
 2009;11 Suppl 3:S5.

 Darbre PD, Aljarrah A, Miller WR, et al. Concentrations of parabens in human breast tumours.
 J Appl Toxicol.
 2004;24:5-13.